matthras/tsp-art-python/README.md

 *Format:* This will work for the common image formats (`.jpg`, `.png`).
 More obscure image formats might have some issues, so I'd recommend converting them to `.jpg` or `.png` first.

 *Type*: Generally you'll want to use images that is a single object against a white background.
-Colour doesn't matter as much since the image is converted to grayscale.
+Colour doesn't matter as much since the image is converted to grayscale as part of the stippling process.

 # Producing Your TSP Art

-For reference, we'll assume that the initial image is `figure.png` which is placed in the `images` folder.
+For reference, we'll assume that the initial image is `figure.png` which is placed in the `images` folder, making the filename `images/figure.png'.

 ## 0. Setup

-Download the repository by clicking the green 'Clone or Download' button, and select 'Download ZIP' and unzip to the folder of your choice.
+Download the repository by clicking the green 'Code' button, then select 'Download ZIP' and unzip to the folder of your choice.
 Alternatively if you have Git installed, `git clone https://github.com/matthras/tsp-art-python` into the folder of your choice.

 Install the required Python libraries by typing into the console: `pip install -r requirements.txt`. (if you know how to setup a Python environment feel free to do that first)